yokoffing/Betterfox/README.md

 <a href="https://addons.mozilla.org/en-US/firefox/addon/clearurls"><b>ClearURLs</a>:</b> clean tracking parameters from URLs, Google searches, etc.

 <a href="https://addons.mozilla.org/en-US/firefox/addon/tap-to-tab"><b>Tap to Tab</a>:</b> double-click (double tap) on a link to open it in a new tab.
 Designed with tablets and laptop trackpads in mind.

+## Welcome!
+This page was created on 23 March 2020.
+The configs continue to be polished.